 - Matthijs van der Wel, Director Cyber Threat Intelligence & Incident Response, PwC

-- Prof Bibi van den Berg, Member, Dutch Cyber Security Council, Professor Cyber Security Governance & Head Research, Cyber Security Governance Institute Security and Global Affairs, Leiden University
+- Prof. Dr. Bibi van den Berg, Member, Dutch Cyber Security Council, Professor Cyber Security Governance & Head Research, Cyber Security Governance Institute Security and Global Affairs, Leiden University

 - Chris Henny, Project Manager, CSO Alliance